 Maybe.
-First, an extra MSR can always serve as a backup in case your pinpad goes down.
-From a day-to-day basis, if your employees use employee cards to clock in, then they’ll still need to swipe their card with the MSR.
+An extra MSR can always serve as a backup in case your pinpad goes down.
+On a day-to-day basis, if your employees use ID cards to clock in, then they'll still need to swipe their card with the MSR.

 What else can MSRs read?